QuentinCG/Arduino-LM75A-Temperature-Sensor-Library/README.md

 - Thank you <a target="_blank" href="https://github.com/andrzejboro">andrzejboro</a> for your help on a bug for negative temperature.
 - Thank you <a target="_blank" href="https://github.com/damianjwilliams">damianjwilliams</a> for your idea and help on multi I2C handling.
+- Thank you <a target="_blank" href="https://github.com/BirdAPI">BirdAPI</a> for your idea to add a raw contructor using directly the I2C address.